Back to Song Library

 About Auld Lang Syne

 This Auld Lang Syne page is built for players who want one familiar year-end song they can open quickly for countdowns, gatherings, lyric-led practice, and simple melody playing on seasonal occasions.
-Auld Lang Syne is also commonly searched as Old Lang Syne.
-It is aimed at players searching for Auld Lang Syne letter notes or Auld Lang Syne recorder notes, while still keeping a beginner to easy reading flow for this folk song melody.
+Auld Lang Syne is also commonly searched as Old Lang Syne and 友谊地久天长.
+It is aimed at players searching for Auld Lang Syne letter notes or Auld Lang Syne recorder notes, while still covering the tabs, finger chart, and note-label wording many beginners use for this folk song.
+The page keeps that search intent inside a beginner-friendly reading flow instead of pushing visitors toward staff-heavy notation.

 Auld Lang Syne is a traditional song strongly associated with New Year celebrations, so it draws steady seasonal search traffic from players who want a quick melody page for countdown and group sing-along use.
 The layout leaves room for the lyric line while keeping the melody shape and fingering flow easy to follow across each phrase.